AD

 News: FCCPC Begins Crackdown on Illegal Loan Apps

-The exercise is part of wider reforms, such as the CAC’s transition to a completely digital online system that allows for business registration and additional services remotely—accessible 24/7 from any location, including Nigerians abroad.
-This modernization has decreased physical visits, shortened delays, lowered chances for corruption, and enhanced Nigeria’s overall business environment.
+The exercise is part of wider reforms, such as the CAC’s transition to a completely digital online system that allows for business registration and additional services remotely accessible 24/7 from any location, including Nigerians abroad.
+This modernisation has decreased physical visits, shortened delays, lowered chances for corruption, and enhanced Nigeria’s overall business environment.

 To enhance entrepreneurship, the CAC collaborated with the Small and Medium Enterprises Development Agency of Nigeria (SMEDAN) to offer free business registrations for 250,000 entrepreneurs, assisting in lowering barriers to formalization.

-Moreover, Magaji emphasized the implementation of a beneficial ownership registry, which enhances transparency by making the actual owners of businesses publicly known.
-This instrument has received global acclaim as a critical measure in Nigeria’s battle against financial offenses and money laundering.
+Moreover, Magaji emphasised the implementation of a beneficial ownership registry, which enhances transparency by making the actual owners of businesses publicly known.
+This instrument has received global acclaim as a critical measure in Nigeria’s battle against financial offences and money laundering.

 The registrar-general reiterated the commission’s dedication to rigorous enforcement, warning that ongoing non-compliance will lead to continued removal from the register.
 With these reforms, the CAC aims to create a more transparent and business-friendly environment in Nigeria.